Brownsville, Tennessee: Education

 Brownsville is currently served by the six schools within the Haywood County School system.
 They are: Anderson Early Childhood Center, comprising pre-kindergarten and kindergarten, Haywood Elementary School, comprising grades 1 and 2, East Side Elementary School, comprising grades 3 and 4, Sunny Hill Intermediate School, comprising grades 5 and 6, Haywood Middle School, comprising grades 7 and 8, and Haywood High School, comprising grades 9 through 12.
 The school system also operates the Haywood County Virtual Academy for students between kindergarten and eight grade, as well as the Students Options Academy, an alternative learning center.
 The Tennessee College of Applied Technology-Jackson operates an extension branch in the city.
 Additionally, the University of Tennessee system operates an Institute of Agriculture extension in Brownsville in collaboration with an extension from Tennessee State University's College of Agriculture.

 In the past, Brownsville was home to institutes of higher education.
 The Brownsville Female Seminary was founded in 1842 by Presbyterian settlers.
 The Brownsville Baptist Female College was established in 1850 by the Tennessee Baptist Convention and opened in 1851.
 This was the only one of 18 colleges within a 60 mile radius of Brownsville to survive the Civil War.
 There were a limited number of male graduates of this female college, but among them was future governor of Missouri Joseph Folk.
 Former president of Wake Forest College John Brown White served as president of the Brownsville Baptist Female College briefly until 1855.
-This college survived until 1897 and the campus remained empty until 1911 when it was purchased by the county to house Haywood High School until the opening of the current location in 1970.
+This college survived until 1897 and the campus remained empty until 1911, when it was purchased by the county to house Haywood High School, which remained there until the opening of the current location in 1970.
 Organized in 1869, the Wesleyan Female College was formed, offering courses in languages, music, and other academic disciplines.
-Wesleyan survived until the 1890s when it was closed by its trustees and thereafter became the home of the Ogilvie Training School for Boys.
+Wesleyan survived until the 1890s, when it was closed by its trustees, and thereafter became the home of the Ogilvie Training School for Boys.